-While there are many different types of online poker available, the most popular is Texas Hold’em.
+While there are many different types of online poker available, some of the most popular are:

 Online poker games begin with the two players to the left of the button (the dealer) putting in a small and big blind.
 These are two pre-determined bets entered at the start of each hand, with the big blind acting as the minimum bet and the small blind equalling to half that value.